 Using a $4,000 appropriation made June 23, 1874, a new beacon light was built for the extended east pier.
 The bottom half of this square, pyramidal tower was painted black and the upper half white, and its sixth-order, fixed white light was placed in operation at the opening of navigation in 1875.
 Three years later, an elevated walk, 989 feet long, was built to help the keeper access the tower when the pier was awash.
 Over the years, the parallel piers were extended lakeward several times forcing the beacon light to be repeatedly moved.
 In 1891, an iron skeletal tower was erected on the east pier, 968 feet south of the pierhead, to form, with the beacon light, a pair of range lights.
 Due to lack of funds, the tower was not fitted with the apparatus for raising and lowering its lights until 1893.
 The tower displayed three lens lanterns, suspended in a vertical line, the middle one being red, and the other two white.
 A vessel struck and toppled the iron tower on September 13, 1898, forcing the erection of a wooden skeletal tower that displayed a fixed red light.

 Captain George L. Riker, who had served as head keeper at Fairport Harbor Lighthouse for nineteen years after two years as an assistant, died of a heart attack on August 27, 1900.
 The profusion of flowers at the funeral, held two days later, was evidence of the high esteem in which the keeper was held by all that knew him.
-Joseph Babcock, who had served as head keeper from 1871 to 1881 and then as an assistant keeper under Riker, took over again as head keeper, though Mrs. Riker continued to live in the keeper's dwelling until January 23, 1901.
-Joseph Babcock retired in 1919, at the age of seventy-six, and was replaced by his son, Daniel Babcock, who served until 1926.
+Joseph Babcock, who had served as head keeper from 1871 to 1881 and then as an assistant keeper under Riker, took over again as head keeper, though Mrs. Riker continued to live in the keeper’s dwelling until January 23, 1901.
+Joseph Babcock retired in 1919, at the age of seventy-six, and was replaced by Daniel Babcock, his son and assistant, who served until 1926.

 Part of the funds appropriated for Fairport Harbor Breakwater Lighthouse were to pay for the demolition of the stone lighthouse, but the citizens of Fairport rallied to save their old lighthouse.
 The Secretary of Commerce received letters of protestation from groups as diverse as the Daughters of the American Revolution, the Kasvi Temperance Society, the Council of Willoughby, Ohio, and the Painesville Kiwanis club.
 The barrage of appeals was successful, and the Secretary of Commerce consented to leave the now-obsolete lighthouse standing.